mark-chimes/trading-post/README.md

 # Trading Post

-Still in very early development.
-Not really a game yet.
+An experiment in frontend programming with a functional language (Elm).

 Try it out for yourself at: https://mark-chimes.github.io/trading-post/ (If the background doesn't load, try refreshing).